 We found 9 urologists who accept Blue Cross Blue Shield Gold near El Paso, TX.

 Dr. Michael Bagg's area of specialization is urology (urinary tract disease).
-He is rated 3.5 stars out of 5 by his patients.
-Dr. Bagg takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Patient ratings for Dr. Bagg average 3.5 stars out of 5.
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 He is a graduate of Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
-Dr. Bagg has received professional recognition including the following: Texas Super Doctors.
+He has received the following distinction: Texas Super Doctors.

 Conditions / Treatments